 Please note that this coverage is for Canadian residents only.
 For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure’s trip.

 $2395 CDN per person (based on a minimum of 2 participants).
 Trip cost includes certified guide, out trip meals, group camping and technical mountaineering equipment, park entry and wilderness passes.
+Dinner and accommodation on day 1 are not included.
 You will need to bring adequate clothing and equipment for a backcountry expedition.
 GST is extra.

 Please contact the office to organize this trip.